ZenIDTeam/ZenID-android-sample/README.md

 Integer timeToBlurMaxToleranceInSeconds;
 ```

+### SDK Signature

+The SDK now generates a signature for the snapshots it takes.
+The backend uses the signature to verify picture origin and integrity.

+The SDK returns signature within `DocumentPictureResult / SelfieResult / FaceLivenessResult` objects.
+Manual snapshots don't have signatures since they bypass SDK checks.

+You can then send the signature to the backend with the /api/sample request.

 ### More details on the sdk-api-zenid module

 To run optical character recognition (OCR) and investigate documents (please follow the link at http://your.frauds.zenid.cz/Sensitivity/Validators to get more details what investigation is about), you need to connect to our backend systems.
 To do so, you need to use our `ApiService` and and make appropriate calls to upload documents, for instance: